xarantolus/mysti/README.md

 token = "my cool token"
 ```

-It is recommended to put the configuration file into `~/.config/mysti.toml` on both Linux and Windows.
-That way, the CLI can also find the same configuration file.
+It is recommended to put the configuration file into `~/.config/mysti.toml` on both Linux and `%USERPROFILE%\.config\mysti.toml` on Windows (you might have to create the `.config` directory yourself).
+That way, both the CLI and daemon can find the same configuration file.

+### Automatically start the daemon on boot
+This section shows how to set up the daemon to start on user login.
+This is sadly very different between operating systems, so make sure to look for additional guides for your specific setup.

 ### Windows
+TODO: something about `shell:startup` and a VB script that hides the executable.

+TODO: Figure out if things with GUI that are started will show up that way.
+This is not necessarily the case if we set stuff to be hidden.
+Maybe also just make executable hidden?

 ### Fedora Linux (39)
 To create an autostart entry, edit the autostart file: